bxbygg/r6-legit-recoil-modifier/README.md

 randomized adjustments a skilled human player would make.
 It introduces small delays, varied angles, and smooth transitions to replicate the muscle memory and compensation patterns of experienced gamers.
 Unlike robotic aimbots or obvious macros, this tool carefully adjusts for recoil as if it's being manually controlled.
 It takes into account spray patterns, weapon types, and even movement state, delivering a truly human-like experience.
 Whether you're spraying or tapping, the behavior stays believable and undetectable, maintaining the illusion of natural skill and control.
+There have been zero reports of bans since launch, making it completely safe to use when configured properly.
+Reliability and stealth are at the core of its design, giving you a powerful advantage without raising suspicion.